Alpine-DAV/ascent/src/docs/sphinx/Actions/Expressions.rst

     :param component: the component of a vector field to use for the reduction.
 Example 'x' for a field defined as 'velocity/x'
     :rtype: binning

+.. function:: paint_binning(binning, [name], [default_val], [topo], [assoc])

+    Paints back the bin values onto an existing mesh by binning the elements of the mesh and creating a new field there the value at each element is the value in the bin it falls into.

+    :type binning: binning
+    :param binning: The values in ``binning`` are used to generate the new field.
+    :type name: string
+    :param name: The name of the new field to be generated.
+If not specified, a name is automatically generated and the field is treated as a temporary and removed from the dataset when the expression is done executing.
+    :type default_val: scalar
+    :param default_val: The value given to elements which do not fall into any of the bins.
+Defaults to ``0``.
+    :type topo: topo
+    :param topo:  The topology to paint the bin values back onto.
+Defaults to the topology associated with the bin axes.
+This topology must have all the fields used for the axes of ``binning``.
+It only makes sense to specify this when the ``bin_axes`` are a subset of ``x``, ``y``, ``z``.
+Additionally, it must be specified in this case since there is not enough info to infer the topology assuming there are multiple topologies in the dataset.
+    :type assoc: topo
+    :param assoc: Defaults to the association infered from the bin axes and and reduction variable.
+The association of the resultant field.
+This topology must have all the fields used for the axes of ``binning``.
+It only makes sense to specify this when the ``bin_axes`` are a subset of ``x``, ``y``, ``z``.
+    :rtype: field

+.. function:: binning_mesh(binning, [name])

+    A binning with 3 or fewer dimensions will be output as a new element associated field on a new topology on the dataset.
+This is useful for directly visualizing the binning.

+    :type binning: binning
+    :param binning: The values in ``binning`` are used to generate the new field.
+    :type name: string
+    :param name: The name of the new field to be generated, the corresponding topology topology and coordinate sets will be named '``name``_topo' and '``name``_coords' respectively.
+If not specified, a name is automatically generated and the field is treated as a temporary and removed from the dataset when the expression is done executing.
+    :rtype: field

+.. function:: sin(arg1)

+    Return a derived field that is the sin of a field.

+    :type arg1: field
+    :param arg1:
+    :rtype: jitable

+.. function:: sqrt(arg1)

+    Return a derived field that is the square root value of a field.

+    :type arg1: field
+    :param arg1:
+    :rtype: jitable

+.. function:: gradient(field)

+    Return a derived field that is the gradient of a field.

+    :type field: field
+    :param field:
+    :rtype: jitable

+.. function:: curl(field)

+    Return a derived field that is the curl of a vector field.

+    :type field: field
+    :param field:
+    :rtype: jitable

+.. function:: derived_field(arg1, [topo], [assoc])

+    Cast a scalar to a derived field (type `jitable`).

+    :type arg1: scalar
+    :param arg1: The scalar to be cast to a derived field.
+    :type topo: string
+    :param topo: The topology to put the derived field onto.
+The language tries to infer this if not specified.
+    :type assoc: string
+    :param assoc: The association of the derived field.
+The language tries to infer this if not specified.
+    :rtype: jitable

+.. function:: derived_field(arg1, [topo], [assoc])

+    Used to explicitly specify the topology and association of a derived field (e.g. in case it cannot be inferred or needs to be changed).

+    :type arg1: field
+    :param arg1: The scalar to be cast to a derived field.
+    :type topo: string
+    :param topo: The topology to put the derived field onto.
+The language tries to infer this if not specified.
+    :type assoc: string
+    :param assoc: The association of the derived field.
+The language tries to infer this if not specified.
+    :rtype: jitable

+.. function:: binning_value(binning, [default_val], [topo], [assoc])

+    Get the value of a vertex or cell in a given binning.
+In other words, bin the cell and return the value found in that bin of ``binning``.

+    :type binning: binning
+    :param binning: The ``binning`` to lookup values in.
+    :type default_val: scalar
+    :param default_val: The value given to elements which do not fall into any of the bins.
+Defaults to ``0``.
+    :type topo: topo
+    :param topo: The topology to bin.
+Defaults to the topology associated with the bin axes.
+This topology must have all the fields used for the axes of ``binning``.
+It only makes sense to specify this when the ``bin_axes`` are a subset of ``x``, ``y``, ``z``.
+    :type assoc: topo
+    :param assoc: The association of the resultant field.
+Defaults to the association infered from the bin axes and and reduction variable.
+It only makes sense to specify this when the ``bin_axes`` are a subset of ``x``, ``y``, ``z``.
+    :rtype: jitable

+.. function:: rand()

+    Return a random number between 0 and 1.

+    :rtype: jitable

+.. function:: recenter(field, [mode])

+    Recenter a field from vertex association to element association or vice versa.

+    :type field: field
+    :param field:
+    :type mode: string
+    :param mode: One of ``'toggle', 'vertex', 'element'``.
+Defaults to ``'toggle'``.
+    :rtype: jitable

+.. _Ascent Objects Documentation:

 Objects
 -------